Non-Cooperative Rational Interactive Proofs: Upper Bounds: ncRIP Protocols with Utility Gap

-Since $\cMRIP = \sf{P_{||}^{NEXP[O(1)]}}$~\cite{ChenMcSi16,CMS17arxiv}, this shows that cooperative provers are as powerful as non-cooperative provers under constant utility-gap guarantees, and we obtain \corref{c-mrip-ncrip}.
+Since $\cMRIP = \sf{P_{||}^{NEXP[O(1)]}}$~\cite{ChenMcSi16,CMS17arxiv}, this shows that cooperative provers are as powerful as non-cooperative provers under constant utility-gap guarantees, and we obtain \corref{c-mrip-ncrip}. \end{remark}

-\pparagraph{Polynomial Utility Gap} To simulate a polynomial-utility gap ncRIP protocol $(V, \vec{P})$, using a $\sf{P^{NEXP}}$~machine $M$, we put to use all the structure we have established in this section.
+\paragraph*{Polynomial utility gap} Next, we prove the upper bound of the case of polynomial utility gap.
 We note that the simple strategy of querying all possible payment combinations as in~\lemref{const-upper} does not work (there are $O(\alpha(n)^{\alpha(n)})$ total combinations).

-We present a high-level structure of the proof here; see~\secref{omittedproofs} for the full proof.
+To simulate a polynomial-utility gap ncRIP protocol $(V, \vec{P})$, using a $\sf{P^{NEXP}}$~machine $M$, we put to use all the structure we have established in this section.

-For each of the $O(\alpha(n))$ subintervals of the interval $[-1,1]$ that correspond to an SSE, $M$ does a recursive search to find an exact total expected payment $u(x,s)$ that is generated by an SSE.
-In particular, $M$ queries the $\sf{NEXP}$ oracle: {\em Does there exist an SSE with total expected payment in the first half of the $i$th interval?} then recurses on the first half if the answer is {\em yes}, else recurses on the second half.
+For each of the $O(\alpha(n))$ total payment subintervals of the interval $[-1,1]$ that correspond to an SSE, $M$ does a recursive search to find an exact total expected payment $u(x,s)$ that is generated by an SSE.
+(We can restrict ourselves to $O(\alpha(n))$ oracle queries due to \lemref{maxsse}.)
+In particular, $M$ queries the $\sf{NEXP}$ oracle: {\em Does there exist an SSE with total expected payment in the first half of the $i$th interval?}.
+If the answer is {\em yes} then $M$ recurses on the first half of the $i$th interval; $M$ does not need to search the second half by Lemma~\ref{intervalsse}.
+Otherwise (if the answer is {\em no}) then $M$ recurses on the second half.
 Thus, in polynomial time and with polynomial queries, $M$ can find an exact $u(x,s)$ for an SSE $s$ in the subinterval using the power of its {\em adaptive} queries.

-Next, $M$ simulates the protocol $(V, \vec{P})$ with the help of the oracle, under the SSE $s$ for a given subinterval.
-The~\lemref{pruning} is crucial for $M$ to simulate the verifier's moves, because $V$ in general can induce exponential-size distributions. $M$ traverses the tree reachable under $s$ ``top-down'' using the oracle to learn the pruned distributions and provers' moves.
+Next, $M$ simulates the protocol $(V, \vec{P})$ with the help of the oracle, under the SSE $s$ for a given subinterval. \lemref{pruning} is crucial for $M$ to simulate the verifier's moves, because $V$ in general can induce exponential-size distributions. $M$ traverses the tree reachable under $s$ ``top-down'' using the oracle to learn the pruned distributions and provers' moves.
 Finally, $M$ goes ``bottom-up'' to test whether $s$ satisfies~Observation~\ref{gaprestate} on all its reachable subgames.

 \begin{lemma}\lemlabel{poly-upper} $\pncRIP \subseteq \sf{P^{NEXP}}$. \end{lemma}